 But it goes beyond that.

-But the problem is they have seized so many of the president's privileged communications with his attorney that now you have to pick picture their their wallowing in all of these documents that were never meant for anyone's eyes other than the president and his attorney.
+But the problem is they have seized so many of the president's privileged communications with his attorney that now you have to picture their wallowing in all of these documents that were never meant for anyone's eyes other than the president and his attorney.

 They think they have pierced the lawyer-client privilege.